 Make menus that look like vinyl records complete with meal "tracks" #Food Porn#menu#musicians#rock 'n' roll wedding#steal-this-idea June 28 | Megan Finley meggyfin Photo by Nick Evans Photo.
 Tribesmaid Kimberhill had a brilliant idea for music-themed wedding menus — from the design to the wording.
 I designed our menus to look like vinyl records.
 The meals were labelled Track One: for the entree, Track Two: for the main course, and Bonus Tracks: to show the vegetarian meal options.
 How perfect are these for your music-inspired wedding?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
 When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Amanda & Alex's silly DIY barbecue wedding NEXT Frilly foofles: delicate little shoes with fancy-fance detailing Show/Hide comments [ 2 ] Where are the instructions???
 I need this in my wedding!
 1 agrees Reply Hi Tasterisk.
 I did the design in Photoshop using a template supplied by a printer I found that does cut out shapes (GotPrint).
 For the text I created circular work paths and used the "write on paths" text tool to get the text going around – I used PS constantly for work and this gave me a few challenges!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.